The 12 disciples of Jesus / (Apostles) name list in the Bible are as follows:

 It is believed that Saint Thomas was martyred at St Thomas Mount in Chennai AD 72 and his body was laid to rest in Mylapore.

 James the son of Alphaeus was one of the 12 disciples of Jesus.
-This disciple is often referred to as James the less.
+This disciple is often referred to as James the less, the miner and the younger.
 Mark 15:40 Some of the nicknames that he goes by were:

 James the son of Alphaeus is not to be confused with James the son of Zebedee.
 The two Jameses are distinguished from each other by the name of their fathers.
 The four times that he appeared in the New Testament were in a list of the 12.